Skip to main content

 Changes to this policy

-We may update this policy as the firm’s practices change or as the law develops.
+We may update this policy as the firm’s practices change or as the law develops — including as we turn on the advertising technologies described above.
 The “last updated” date at the top of this page reflects the current version.
 Material changes that affect an active engagement will be communicated to that client directly.

 How to reach us